MCPS Health and Immunization Information

 To maintain a healthy and safe environment in our schools, we ask parents to read the information on this website thoroughly so that they can make the best possible decisions regarding their child's health.
-If you have questions about a school's health policies and procedures, please contact the school's principal directly.
+If you have questions about a school's health policies and procedures, please contact the school nurse.

 When should a child stay home from school?

-- When ill with any symptoms and is feeling too sick to participate in the usual school activities or what is normal for that child.
+- Ill with any symptoms and is feeling too sick to participate in the usual school activities or what is normal for that child.

 - The illness results in a greater need for care than school staff can provide without compromising their ability to care for other students.

 That said, sometimes it is very challenging to know when a child may be sick and needing to stay home from a virus or other physical cause or when emotions such as anxiety may cause symptoms such as headaches or stomachaches.

 - Don’t let your child stay home unless she is truly sick.
 Keep in mind complaints of a stomach ache or headache can be a sign of anxiety and not a reason to stay home.